Evolution of the Arts and Crafts Style

 - Maintain integrity of "place"

-These ideals were expressed in artistic endeavors through hand-crafted objects, an uncluttered style of home decor, landscape art that was actually created on-site outdoors, and homes that were built of local materials and fit the surrounding landscape in order to find personal balance and harmony.
+These ideals were originally expressed in artistic endeavors through hand-crafted objects, landscape painting that was actually created on-site outdoors, an uncluttered style of home decor, and homes that were built of local materials and fit the surrounding landscape in order to find personal balance and harmony.

 - People were involved in dangerous and unhealthy factory and mining jobs, performing repetitive tasks that offered no rewarding sense of satisfaction for creating things.